Hjdskes/gvolicon/README.md

 Features
 --------

-The below listed features should give you an idea of what GvolIcon is and what it is not.
-You can use these to see if GvolIcon is suited for your needs.
+The below listed features should give you an idea of what Gvolicon is and what it is not.
+You can use these to see if Gvolicon is suited for your needs.

 * Easily change volume levels by scrolling on the icon;
 * Easily mute and restore the volume by clicking on the icon;
 * No right-click menu.

-GvolIcon's help output should also give you an idea of what it is meant to do:
+Gvolicon's help output should also give you an idea of what it is meant to do:

 	-v, --version              Display version and exit
 	-d, --device               Device to use